globocom/tornado-cors/README.md

     # Default: Methods defined in handler class.
     # None means no header.
     CORS_METHODS = 'POST'

+    # Value for the Access-Control-Allow-Credentials header.
+    # Default: None (no header).
+    # None means no header.
+    CORS_CREDENTIALS = True

     # Value for the Access-Control-Max-Age header.
     # Default: 86400.